hectorgastaminza/Iot/README.md

 ![PUML](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/hectorgastaminza/comiot/master/comiot/Diagrams/DProtocol.puml)

-Because MQTT uses strings to send and receive messages, in order to avoid the problem with raw data where the number zero interpreted as a string end character by several libraries, this application is going to use to communicate this command definition:
+Because MQTT uses strings to send and receive messages through different topics.
+Looking for more flexibility, C⊙mI⊙T uses its own protocol through just one main topic in the MQTT broker.
+It is going to use to communicate this command definition:

 ## DEVICE COMMANDS
 A command is string compound by segments which have an ID and a value [ID + Value].
 Sometimes Value is useless as in a HEADER so it is not included.
 There are two kind of commands implemented but depends on the requeriments it could be extended.